finleyh/adobekiller/README.md

-# pdf_analysis_tool
+# AdobeKiller
-A Python implementation for Fraud PDF Analysis
+A Python PDF analysis tool for fraud analysis